 Child Studies is an interdisciplinary master’s programme that focusses on the critical study of questions related to children and childhood.
 The programme is mainly taught online, with some short campus periods.

-The programme can be taken as a one-year master’s degree (60 credits) or a two‑year master’s degree (120 credits).
 A core focus of the programme is how to apply the latest research findings in order to critically review, develop and improve policies and practices related to children and childhood.
-The programme further provides the theoretical and methodological tools that prepare students for designing, planning and conducting research in topics that concern children, childhood and families.
+The programme further provides the theoretical and methodological tools that prepare you for designing, planning and conducting research in topics that concern children, childhood and families.

 The programme is hosted by the internationally renowned research department in Cchild Sstudies at Linköping University, which has conducted research in child and childhood studies since 1988.
 The teachers on the programme are active researchers, which guarantees that cutting-edge knowledge is presented in all courses.